-|Lai, Chao qiang|
+|Lai, Chao Qiang|

-Submitted to: American Journal of Clinical Nutrition
+Submitted to: The American Journal of Clinical Nutrition

-Publication Type: Peer reviewed journal
+Publication Type: Peer Reviewed Journal

 Publication Acceptance Date: 6/10/2009